guanshaoheng/gaussian_nn_tugraz/README.md

 | ![space-1.jpg](./helmholtz_2d/xy_data/error_cut_1.00.png) | ![space-1.jpg](./helmholtz_2d/xy_data/error_cut_0.05.png) | ![](./helmholtz_2d/xy_data/error_cut_-1.00.png)|
 |:--:| :--:| :--:|
 | **Cut to see the prediction (at the *top*)** |**Cut to see the prediction (at the *medium*)**|**Cut to see the prediction (at the *bottom*)**|

+# Discussion
+- First, only the proper activation according to the datasets can help the model regression well.
+For example, the vanilla network with **ReLU()** performs poor.
+- with proper the activation, the PCNN can perform as well as the PINN.
+- The PINN training is very time-consuming as the `grad` opertation in PINN trainig is fair complex.
+So it should be a good idea to apply the physics to the activation function
+- The PINN and the PCNN both can help the model generalize better and resist the noise in the training datasets as the physics conditions are included.